dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ■ Closures — The iterator, through which we control the generator, is created in the async function, and we access it, through closures, in the promise callbacks.

-Now that we’ve gone through the whole process, let’s take a minute to appreciate how much more elegant the code that implements our business logic is.
+Now that we've gone through the whole process, let's take a minute to appreciate how much more elegant the code that implements our business logic is.
 Consider this:

 Instead of mixed control-flow and error handling, and slightly confusing code, we end up with something like this: